mspad/mspad/README.md

 ## Hi there 👋

-- 🔭 I’m interested in numerical methods for engineering applications.
+- 🔭 I’m interested in numerical methods for engineering applications and data science.
 - 🌱 I’m a MSc student at Politecnico di Milano in Mathematical Engineering: Computational Science and Computational Learning
 - 📫 You can reach me on [linkedin](https://www.linkedin.com/in/marcospadoni00/)